 Candidates should be educated to degree level or equivalent, and have high-level understanding, experience and technical competence across a broad range of computing areas including user support, hardware, server operating systems, Windows and Linux networking and data management.
 Candidates should also be able to demonstrate a creative approach to problem solving, the ability to work independently, and to communicate effectively.
 Experience of an academic environment would be an advantage.

 This is a fixed-term post with an end date of 31st March 2020 in the first instance (possible extension from 1st April 2020 subject to renewal of funding from the Medical Research Council), to start as soon as possible.
-The post is full-time (36.5 hours per week), although part-time (minimum of 22 hours per week) would be considered.
+The post is full-time (37.5 hours per week), although part-time (minimum of 22.5 hours, 0.6 FTE, per week) would be considered.
 This is a University Grade 6 (06S) position with a starting salary of between £28,098 and £33,518 per annum (pro rata for part-time).

 Informal enquiries can be addressed to Ben Micklem.

 Applications must be made via the University of Oxford’s online recruitment system, using Vacancy ID 133847

 The closing date for applications for this post is 12.00 midday UK time on Monday 30th April 2018.